home edit page issue tracker

 The reflexive pronouns ځان żân and ځانونه żânúna are used for refering to the subject regardless of the person (i.e. it is used for all three persons).

 Instead of the genitive forms, the preposition د followed by the oblique case can be used, although the genitive forms are more frequent.
-The genitive forms are actually developed from the prepositional construction.
+The genitive forms have actually developed from the prepositional construction.

 Examples